 You would think all is fairly quiet on the restaurant front right now, but that is not the case.
 Its Michelin time in the culinary world – and that doesn’t stop for anything, a global pandemic or otherwise.

-So despite them being mostly closed right now, lets celebrate our fabulous local restaurants who are deserving of the most prestigious food accolades in the world.
+So et’s celebrate our fabulous local restaurants who are deserving of the most prestigious food accolades in the world.

 Simon Radley at The Grosvenor